waico/SKAB/README.md

 |Isolation forest | 0.29 | 2.56 | 82.89
 |Null detector | 0  | 0 | 100

-### 2. Changepoint detection problem
+### Changepoint detection problem

-*Sorted by NAB (standard); for all metrics bigger is better* *The current leaderboard is obtained with the window size for the NAB detection algorithm equal to 30 sec.*
+*Sorted by NAB (standard); for all metrics bigger is better* *The current leaderboard is obtained with the window size for the NAB detection algorithm equal to 60 sec and to the right side of true change point.*

 | Algorithm | NAB (standard) | NAB (lowFP) | NAB (LowFN) | Number of Missed CPs | Number of FPs
 |---|---|---|---|---|---